ygidtu/trackplot/docs/command.md

   --version                       Show the version and exit.
   --debug                         enable debug level log -e, --event TEXT                Event range eg: chr1:100-200:+  [required] Common input files configuration:
     --color-factor INTEGER RANGE  Index of column with color levels (1-based);
                                   NOTE: LUAD|red -> LUAD while be labeled in plots and red while be the fill color [default: 1; x>=1]
-    --barcode PATH                Path to barcode list file, At list two columns were required, - 1st The name of bam file;- 2nd the barcode;- 3rd The group label, optional;- 4th The color of each cell type, default using the color of corresponding bam file.
+    --barcode PATH                Path to barcode list file, At list two columns were required, - 1st The name of bam file, not the alias of bam;- 2nd the barcode;- 3rd The group label, optional;
+                                 - 4th The color of each cell type, default using the color of corresponding bam file.
     --barcode-tag TEXT            The default cell barcode tag label [default: CB]
     --umi-tag TEXT                The default UMI barcode tag label  [default:
                                   UB]
-    -p, --process INTEGER RANGE   How many cpu to use  [1<=x<=cpu_number] --group-by-cell               Group by cell types in density/line plot --remove-duplicate-umi        Drop duplicated UMIs by barcode Output settings:
+    -p, --process INTEGER RANGE   How many cpu to use  [1<=x<=12] --group-by-cell               Group by cell types in density/line plot --remove-duplicate-umi        Drop duplicated UMIs by barcode
+    --normalize-format [count|cpm|rpkm]
+                                  The normalize format for bam file  [default: count]
+  Output settings:
     -o, --output PATH             Path to output graph file -d, --dpi INTEGER RANGE       The resolution of output file  [default:
                                   300; x>=1]